magn3141/adv-mlops/1_k8s/readme.md

 You need to install gcloud and kubectl on your local machine.
 You can do this by following the instructions here: <https://cloud.google.com/sdk/docs/install>.

 4. Run `./steps/1.1_enable_glcloud_apis.sh`
-This script will enable gcloud apis for you.
+This script will enable the relevant gcloud apis for you.

 5. Run `./steps/1.2_create_cluster.sh`
 Run this script to create a cluster.
 You can change the cluster name and zone in the script.